 Taking a rental car to the salt flats is not exactly something the rental car companies encourage.
 It’s recommended that you don’t mention where you are going when renting a car (especially from Salt Lake City) or wear Speed Week shirts or anything else that might give it away.
 You’ll also want to be very careful to clean all of the salt off of and out of your car before returning it.

-It’s a good idea to put down towels and maybe wrap the foot pedals in your car (as shown above) before you go to Speed Week to make clean up easier when you’re ready to leave the flats.
+It’s a good idea to put down towels and maybe wrap the foot pedals in your car before you go to Speed Week to make clean up easier when you’re ready to leave the flats.
+In the photo above you can see a before and after to explain why this step is necessary!
 Be sure to get a good car wash too (the Wendover high school cross country team had power washers as you left the salt flats for $10, but we still had to go to a regular car wash as well) once you’re done driving on the salt.
 We found out that only one gas station (the Texaco) in Wendover/West Wendover had vacuums to clean out the interior of your car, so keep that in mind to hide all the evidence of the salt!
+[Edit: as of 2017 this is not a Texaco but the ‘West Wendover Sinclair gas station’… it’s located near Wendover Will].

 As for transportation at the event itself, we mainly used our vehicle to get around the speedway or walked.
 Since it’s so hot out during the event, a better (faster) option than walking is bicycles.
 Of course, since we were flying we weren’t able to bring bikes, but if you’re driving maybe keep it in mind!